Row of terraced houses in UK

 How to Improve Energy Efficiency in an Older Home

 Older homes often have distinctive character and features which can make them highly desirable.
-However, older properties generally aren’t as energy efficient as newer homes.
-This is why older homes can sometimes feel colder and may be more expensive to run.
+However, improving energy efficiency is crucial.
+This is because older properties generally aren’t as energy efficient as newer homes.
+Knowing how to improve energy efficiency in an older home is important.
+Sometimes, they can feel colder and may be more expensive to run.
+Some simple strategies can make a big difference in improving energy efficiency in older homes.

-Worry not, there are a number of ways to make your house more energy-efficient, saving you money in the long run and doing your bit to be more sustainable.
+Worry not, there are a number of ways to make your house more energy-efficient.
+These can save you money in the long run and help you be more sustainable.

 Understand when your property was built

 It’s worthwhile taking the time to understand when your property was built.
-Having an understanding of the architecture and way your property was built helps to ensure the work you’re doing doesn’t create any issues when undertaking any renovation projects.
+By having an understanding of the architecture and way your property was built, you can ensure the work you’re doing doesn’t create any issues.
+This is crucial when undertaking any renovation projects.

 Properties in the UK will usually fall into four separate categories: